 - Check for clear weather before heading to Mtskheta, as many monasteries are on mountain-tops with stunning views.

 - Traditional Georgian gifts can be purchased from Mtskheta like handmade dolls or authentic Georgian wines.

 - Hotel or Guest-House stay in Mtskheta is cheaper than Staying in Tbilisi.
 Some people prefer to stay in Mtskheta as it is only 25 km from Tbilisi.

 - You can take Marshrutka (mini Bus) from Didube – Tbilisi’sBus stand for 2 to 4 USD.
-Then in city, you have to walk a lot.
+Then in the city, you have to walk a lot.
 A taxi is available in Mtskheta city center for visiting all monasteries and you can pay around 10 GEL for the trip but it depends on hours and how much you make them wait.
 Many private guided tours run from Tbilisi.
-Private taxi with a guide can be hired.
+A private taxi with a guide can be hired.
 I hired a local guide cum driver with a private car to visit all the places.

-After Mtskheta, one can return back to Tbilisi but can go for Ananuri fort on Northern side or Uplitsikhe Cave town tour on the western side.
+After Mtskheta, one can return back to Tbilisi but can go for Ananuri fort on the Northern side or Uplitsikhe Cave town tour on the western side.

 If you are going to Georgia in October then do not miss Georgian Air Balloon Competition.

-There are many day tours from Tbilisi like –
+There are many day tours from Tbilisi like – Day trips from Tbilisi

 2.)
 Winery tour